Sam-Zoe/Sam-Zoe/README.md

-I am a recent graduate of Bsc.
+I am a graduate of Bsc.
 Computer Science with a profound interest in technology and a dedication to solving complex problems.

 ## Objective